The Beatles: Rock Band

-The game was released internationally on September 9, 2009, coinciding with the release of new, remastered compact disc versions of the Beatles' albums.
+The game was released internationally for PlayStation 3, Wii, and Xbox 360 on September 9, 2009, coinciding with the release of new, remastered compact disc versions of the Beatles' albums.
 It incorporates many of the gameplay features of the Rock Band series; however, it is not an expansion pack for the Rock Band series and content for it and other Rock Band titles is not cross-compatible.
-Harmonix co-founder Alex Rigopulos described the game as "a new, full game title production built from the ground up".
 Gameplay mechanics differ slightly from previous Rock Band games, including the addition of a three-part vocal harmony system.
 Subsequent games in the Rock Band series would reuse these new elements, including vocal harmonies.

 The game was developed with the blessing and critical input of Apple Corps, including former Beatles Paul McCartney and Ringo Starr, who both made public appearances promoting the game.
 George Harrison's son Dhani helped to bridge discussion between Harmonix and Apple Corps, while Giles Martin, son of the Beatles' music producer George Martin, ensured high-fidelity versions of the Beatles' songs would be available.

-The Beatles: Rock Band was critically acclaimed, being praised as both as a genuine means of experiencing the music and history of the Beatles and as a standalone music video game.
+The Beatles: Rock Band was critically acclaimed, being praised both as a genuine means of experiencing the music and history of the Beatles, and as a standalone music video game.
 Although the game's sales were considered respectable, with more than half a million units sold during its first month of release in the United States, analysts had projected larger sales volumes and attributed the lower sales to waning interest in the rhythm game genre and the video game industry recovery from the late-2000s recession.